Field Day Blog Logo

 Scissor Lift Batteries & Chargers 101

-Understanding and properly maintaining your Hy-Brid Lifts HB Series scissor lift’s batteries and charger is crucial to maximizing its performance and your crew’s uptime.
+Understanding and properly maintaining your Hy-Brid Lifts scissor lift’s batteries and charger is crucial to maximizing its performance and your crew’s uptime.
 All Hy-Brid Lifts authorized service centers and technicians that work on these machines should be aware of how these scissor lift batteries work, what makes them fail, and how to prevent them from failing prematurely.
-Here’s some important things you need to know about scissor lift batteries and chargers to get the most out of your fleet.
+Here are some important things you need to know about scissor lift batteries and chargers to get the most out of your fleet.

 Scissor Lift Batteries